-As our team was quite busy with a Kickstarter campaign we ran for an EQUA smart water bottle (there's more early bird opportunities to catch HERE if you feel you're falling back on your hydration), only a small part of our team took the trip to Amsterdam - our creative director Anja Sečnik and GINA's father Luka Pirnat, who cruised the festival throughout and came back to our office envigorated with fresh news and gossip from the specialty coffee world.
+As our team was quite busy with a Kickstarter campaign we ran for an EQUA smart water bottle (there are more early-bird opportunities to catch HERE if you feel you're falling back on your hydration), only a small part of our team took the trip to Amsterdam - our creative director Anja Sečnik and GINA's father Luka Pirnat, who cruised the festival throughout and came back to our office invigorated with fresh news and gossip from the specialty coffee world.

 Luka Pirnat, head of product design at GOAT STORY and GINA's father 😎

 OK, so it was a fun trip for us this time, feeling like tourists in the world of coffee, but still, there was a lil' bit of work to be done as well, as our smart coffee instrument (GINA

 , you've met her for sure) was showcased in a few places on the festival.
 But mostly, we just had to visit the festival, as Luka was giving a presentation of GINA's magic along with Winnie Goede from Trabocca

 .
 And it was something that was not to be missed, as Trabocca served a kick-ass range of coffees - 91, 90, and 89 scoring lots from their first Operation Cherry Red Auction!
 And their brewer of choice was ... (oh shucks ...)
 GINA